thejasonfisher/marchingCubes/README.md

 marchingCubes
 =============

-The C# source files that generate an infinite terrain of volumetric meshes.
+C# source files for Unity that generate a nearly-infinite terrain of volumetric meshes.

 All C# (.cs) files belong in a folder called Plugins EXCEPT for the Chunkloader.cs file, which belongs in an empty game object in your scene.